nuxeo-sandbox/nuxeo-labs-utils/README.md

 ## Operations on Images
 * `Conversion > Labs.PictureGetInfo`
   * Receives a blob as parameter, this blob must contain a Picture
-  * Set a Context Variable (see below) with the `ImageInfo` Java structure for the input blob.
+  * Set the `nxlabs_ImageInfo` Context Variable with the `ImageInfo` Java structure for the input blob.
 It can be used as is to read the format, colorSpace, width, height and depth
   * Returns the input blob unchanged
-  * Parameter: `varName`, string, Optional.
-The name of a Context Variable to fill with the value.
-If not passed, fills the `nxlabs_ImageInfo` Context Variable with the `ImageInfo`.
+  * (his is a simple wrapper for `org.nuxeo.ecm.platform.picture.api.ImagingService#getImageInfo`)
   * Example of use with a Javascript chain:

 ```